jundalisay/spblist/content/en/research/mohammad/quran/sura-028b.md

 75. And We will draw out from every community a witness, and say, “Produce your evidence.”
 Then they will realize that the truth is Allah’s, and those they used to invent have forsaken them.

 76. Quaroon belonged to the clan of Moses, but he oppressed them.

 We had given him treasures, the keys of which would weigh down a group of strong men.
 His people said to him, “Do not exult; Allah does not love the exultant.

 77. But seek, with what Allah has given you, the Home of the Hereafter, and do not neglect your share of this world.
-And be charitable, as Allah has been charitable to you.
+Be charitable, as Allah has been charitable to you.

 Do not seek corruption in the land.
 Allah does not like the seekers of corruption.”

 78. He said, “I was given all this on account of knowledge I possess.”

 Did he not know that Allah destroyed many generations before him, who were stronger than he, and possessed greater riches?
 But the guilty will not be asked about their sins.

 79. He went out before his people in his splendor.
 Those who desired the worldly life said, “If only we possessed the likes of what Quaroon was given.
-He is indeed very fortunate.”
+He is very fortunate.”

 80. But those who were given knowledge said, “Woe to you!
 The reward of Allah is better for those who believe and do righteous deeds.”

 Yet none attains it except the steadfast.

 81. So We caused the earth to cave in on him and his mansion.
 He had no company to save him from Allah, and he could not defend himself.

-82. Those who had wished they were in his position the day before were saying, “Indeed, it is Allah who spreads the bounty to whomever He wills of His servants, and restricts it.
+82. Those who had wished they were in his position the day before were saying, “It is Allah who spreads the bounty to whomever He wills of His servants, and restricts it.
 Had Allah not been gracious to us, He would have caved in on us.
 No wonder the ungrateful never prosper.”

 83. That Home of the Hereafter—We assign it for those who seek no superiority on earth, nor corruption.
 And the outcome is for the cautious.